1978–1984 - studied in Kyiv, in 1986–1988 - in Moscow,

 2018 «Flashback.
 Ukrainian Media Art of the 90s ”, Art Arsenal, Kyiv, Ukraine; "Free D" Kwandu Museum of Fine Arts, Taipei, Taiwan; "Meta-physical space-time", Shaulong Cultural Park, Tainan; Salisbury Art Center, UK.

 2019 "Insatiable Mind", "My Space", Pinchuk Art Center, Kyiv, Ukraine; Post-Human, Triptych ART Gallery, Kyiv, Ukraine.

-Since 1993 Oksana Chepelyk organized 15 curatorial exhibitions (Ukraine, France, USA, Canada, Brazil, Kazakhstan and Germany), 30 solo exhibitions in Europe and America and has participated in several collective exhibitions (Russia, Germany, Lithuania, Ukraine, France, USA , Sweden, Croatia, Brazil, Austria, Macedonia, Bosnia and Herzegovina).
+Since 1993, Oksana Chepelyk has organized 15 curatorial exhibitions (Ukraine, France, USA, Canada, Brazil, Kazakhstan and Germany), 30 solo exhibitions in Europe and America and participated in a number of group exhibitions (Russia, Germany, Lithuania, Ukraine, France, USA). , Sweden, Croatia, Brazil, Austria, Macedonia, Bosnia and Herzegovina).

 1999 received A.I.D.O.
 FilmVideo Award, Italy, in 2003 - Werklietz Award, Germany, 2013 - Cinemadamare Award at the IFF in Venice, Italy.

-Since 2003 Oksana Chepelyk - leading expert of the Institute of Contemporary Art of Ukraine and the author of numerous articles and monographs "Interaction architectural spaces, contemporary art and new technologies."
+Since 2003, Oksana Chepelyk has been a leading specialist at the Institute of Contemporary Art of Ukraine and the author of numerous articles and monographs "Interaction of Architectural Spaces, Contemporary Art and New Technologies".

-In 2007 founded the International Festival of Social Sculpture in Kiev.
+In 2007 she founded the International Festival of Social Sculpture in Kyiv.